dig-eg-gaz/tutorials/2016-12-3_Git-and-Github-Best-Practices.md

 ![Referencing an issue or pull request in GitHub](github_reference.png)

 Always make appropriate references!
-This makes sure that the people that relevant information goes where it needs to go.
+This makes sure that relevant information goes where it needs to go.

 In fact, even individual commits can reference issues and pull requests, and GitHub will notice and track that information.